Introduction

 sudo apt-get install mysql-client-core-8.0

-5. Pgloader: Pgloader is a utility used to load data into PostgreSQL databases.
-Ensure that you have pgloader installed on your local machine.
+5. Pgloader: Pgloader is a utility for loading data installed on your local machine.
 If it’s not already installed, you can install it using the package manager provided by your operating system.

 On Ubuntu or Debian, you can install pgloader with the following command: